 - Uneven surfaces

 - Unsafe workplaces

-Our attorneys have years of experience successfully litigating premises liability accidents throughout Pennsylvania.
+Our New Castle personal injury attorneys have years of experience successfully litigating premises liability accidents throughout Pennsylvania.
 We handle cases involving all types of property hazards and defects, as well as all types of injuries.

 Negligence & Duty of Care for Property Owners

 To hold a property owner accountable for your injury, you or your attorney must prove negligence.
 If a property owner is negligent, he or she has been careless in the maintenance of the property and this has led to harm or injury to others.